Skip to main content

 Enrolling a REST API

 Enrollment is done through the DataHarbor dashboard.
-You provide two things:
+You configure three things:

 1. Base URL — the root URL of your upstream API